Overview

 - Model one calculation for critical angle from refractive index and one reverse calculation, with

-students annotating the diagram before they substitute values.
+you annotating the diagram before they substitute values.

 - Finish with a short explanation task on why optical fibres work, using the language of higher